volodymyrprokopyuk/kotlin-sdp/README.md

 # Fundamental software design principles

 - **KISS - Keep It Simple, Stupid**.
 Do the simplest thing that could possibly work.
 Avoid unnecessary complexity.
 Maintain balance between code simplicity and system flexibility, extensibility
 - **YAGNI - You Aren't Gonna Need It**.
 Do not write code that is not necessary at the moment, but might be necessary in the future.
 Do the simplest thing that could possibly work
 - **DRY - Don't Repeat Yourself**.
 Avoid duplication.
 Every piece of knowledge must have a single, unambiguous, authoritative representation within the system.
-The modification of any single element of the system does not require a change in other logically unrelated elements
+The modification of any single element of the system should not require changes in other logically unrelated elements
 - **Abstraction principle**.
-Function (interpretation) and structure (representation) should be independent.
-It should be possible to use a value or a procedure whthout knowing how it is implemented.
-It should be possible to change the implementation without breaking the client code
+Function (interpretation) and structure (representation) should be decoupled and independent.
+It should be possible to use a value or a function without knowing how it is implemented.
+It should be possible to change the implementation without breaking a client code
     - **Data abstraction** (abstract data types, ADT).
-Hide the representation of a data type behind an interface (constructors, selectors, [mutators], type predicate)
+Hide a representation of a data type behind an interface (constructors, selectors, [mutators], type predicate)
     - **Procedure abstraction** (higher-order functions, HOF).
-Define the generic algorithm in a function that takes as a parameter(s) other function(s) to perform specific task(s).
-Examples: map, filter, fold (fundamental iterator), unfold (fundamental constructor)
+Define a generic algorithm in a function that takes as parameters other functions to perform specific tasks.
+Examples: map, filter, reduce, fold (fundamental iterator), unfold (fundamental constructor)
 - **Information hiding**.
-Information should only be made available on a need-to-know basis. **Locality principle** scopes should be as small as possible.
+Information should only be made available on the need-to-know basis. **Locality principle** scopes should be as small as possible.
 One piece of code that calls another piece of code should not know internals about that other piece of code.
 This make it possible to change internal parts of the called piece of code without being forced to change the calling piece of code accordingly.
-Expose as little as possible of the internal implementation details of a module to promote Loose Coupling between modules.
-Provide a stable interface to module functionality that will protect the clients of the module from changes in module implementation.
-A module implements the Information Hiding principle by applying the encapsulation technique
+Expose as little as possible of the internal implementation details of a module to promote loose coupling between modules.
+Provide a stable interface to module functionality that will protect clients of a module from changes in the module implementation
 - **High cohesion**.
-High Cohesion is a degree to which the components inside a module belong together.
-A module has High Cohesion when the module responsibility is clearly defined and the module has as few dependencies as possible.
-Single Responsibility Principle fosters High Cohesion
+High cohesion is a degree to which the components inside a module belong together.
+A module has high cohesion when the module responsibility is clearly defined and the module has as few dependencies as possible.
+Single Responsibility Principle fosters high cohesion
 - **Loose coupling**.
 Each module in the system has as little knowledge as possible about other modules in the system.
-Use interfaces to implement Loose Coupling between modules.
-High Cohesion fosters Loose Coupling
+Use interfaces to implement loose coupling between modules.
+High cohesion fosters loose coupling
 - **Robustness principle** (flexible input, compliant output).
-Be conservative in what you do (produce outputs compliant with the specification).
-Be liberal in what you accept from others (validate and sanitize inputs as long as the meaning is clear)
+Be conservative in what you produce (produce outputs compliant with a specification).
+Be tolerant in what you accept from others (validate and sanitize inputs as long as the meaning is clear)
 - **Top-down approach**.
 Mostly used in Object-Oriented Programming (OOP) with interfaces and abstract classes.
 Decomposition of a system into compositional subsystems.
 An overview of the system is formulated specifying but not detailing any first-level subsystems.
 Each subsystem is then refined in yet greater detail, until the entire specification is reduced to base elements.
-Emphasize on complete understanding of the system.
+  Emphasizes complete understanding of a system and its subsystems.
 No coding can begin until a sufficient level of detail has been reached in the design phase
 - **Bottom-up approach**.
 Mostly used in Functional Programming (FP) with function composition.
 Composition of basic elements together into a more complex components.
-The individual base elements of a system are first specified in great detail.
+The individual base elements of a system are first specified in great detail and immediately implemented.
 These elements are then linked together to form larger subsystems, until a complete top-level system is formed.
-Emphasize coding and early testing, which can begin as soon as the first module has been specified.
-There is a risk of how the modules can be linked together to form the top-level system
+Emphasizes coding and early testing, which can begin as soon as the first module has been specified.
+There is an uncertainty in how modules can be linked together to form a top-level system
 - **RAII - Resource Acquisition Is Initialization**.
-Smart Pointer: constructor acquires, destructor releases.
-Smart Pointer is the scope-based resource management.
-When a resource gets out of scope via normal execution or thrown exception the resource is deallocated automatically by the Smart Pointer destructor.
-RAII only works for resources acquired and released by stack-allocated objects where there is well-defined static object lifetime
+Smart pointer: constructor acquires, destructor releases.
+Smart pointer is a scope-based resource management.
+When a resource gets out of scope via normal execution or thrown exception the resource is deallocated automatically by a smart pointer destructor.
+RAII only works for resources acquired and released by stack-allocated objects where there is a well-defined static object lifetime
 - **FCoI - Favor Composition + Delegation over Inheritance**.
-Composition is black box reuse through an interface and promotes loose coupling.
-Inheritance is white box reuse through public/protected members
+Composition is a black box reuse through an interface and promotes loose coupling.
+Inheritance is white box reuse through inherited members/methods and implies tight coupling
+- **LoD - Law of Demeter**.
+The principle of least knowledge/dependencies -
+  don't talk to strangers, only talk to your immediate neighbors.
+LoD fosters loose coupling and information hiding
 - **ADP - Acyclic Dependency Principle**.
 Circular dependencies should be avoided.
 Dependency Inversion Principle and creation of a new package with common components breaks circular dependencies
-- **LoD - Law of Demeter**.
-The Principle of Least Knowledge/Dependencies - don't talk to strangers, only talk to your immediate neighbors.
-LoD fosters Loose Coupling and Information Hiding

 # SOLID principles